sdz14/GEO2441/README.md

 Let's break the code down a little bit, to understand what's going on.
 We are declaring a variable `var addNdvi` and assigning a function, which we defined, to it.
 The function `addNdvi`, takes an image within the Sentinel-2 Image collection, and returns an image with a new band appended to it.
-To apply the function we just defined to the entire ImageCollection (i.e. for every image), we need to "map" it to the collection, using the `.map()` method.
+To apply the function we just defined, to the entire ImageCollection (i.e. for every image), we need to "map" it to the collection, using the `.map()` method.

 *Side Note: Please don't confuse "map" with "Map" in Earth Engine.
 This has nothing to do with the Map window or cartography.
 The function "map", is a term in programming where we apply a given function over each element of a "container" (e.g. List, Dictionary, ImageCollection, Array, DataFrame, etc.)*